libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 # Changelog:
+0.042b

+-Local Llama 2 update, works well, but still needs to be improved.

 0.042a

 -Added Webscrape Delete Button